 4> stop the cg-RetransmissionTimer for the corresponding HARQ process, if running.

+A configured uplink grant is considered available for use:

+if it has not been indicated by the MAC entity to the lower layers as to be unused for PUSCH transmission; or

+if it is associated with a multi-PUSCH configured grant and it does not meet the invalidality conditions specified in the clause 6.1 in TS 38.214 [7].

-For each Serving Cell and each configured uplink grant, if configured and activated and has not been indicated by the MAC entity to the lower layers as to be unused for PUSCH transmission, the MAC entity shall:
+For each Serving Cell and each configured uplink grant, if configured and activated and available for use, the MAC entity shall:

 Editor’s Notes: FFS whether validity requirements should be included in the condition above.